What goes into your comprehensive financial plan?

 I am a big believer in two things:

-Many years ago we all needed to be in one place to work the fields.
-Later it was factories, and more recently it is offices.
-With the invention of the World Wide Web, and the ability to connect with anyone around the world at a click of a mouse, we can now essentially pick where we would like to live from a lifestyle perspective and still provide high quality work.
+In the early years, humans were nomadic hunter gatherers.
+Then we developed into producing agriculture, and we all needed to be in one place to work the fields.
+More recently it was factories, and then came offices and the networking benefits of cities.
+With the invention of the internet, and the ability to connect with anyone around the world at a click of a mouse; this has turned our society full circle.
+An increasing number have chosen to once again become nomadic.
+We can now essentially pick where we would like to live from a lifestyle perspective and still provide high quality work.
+I therefore intend to slowly travel the world, spending months and years in different locations to enrich my life.

-I cannot understand why people put off their lifelong dreams until a time when they are going to be in poor health (or possibly even dead).
-The time to do the things you would like to in life is today – tomorrow might not come.
+In my view, the traditional retirement model of working for 40 years and then retiring at 65, is dead.
+I can’t quite comprehend why people put off lifelong dreams until a time when they will be in a poorer state of health, if death doesn’t come first.
+The time to do the things you would like to in life is today – tomorrow may not come.
+Care is required here, however.
 From a financial perspective, you need to be prudent and plan to live to 100 years of age, but from a lifestyle perspective, it’s important to live a little more in the here and now.
+My own intention is to never retire in the traditional sense.
+I will retire when I drop dead.
+However, what I have done and will continue to do so, is take frequent extended breaks, spreading out my ‘retirement’ over my whole life.

-It is for these reasons that I am slightly nomadic while providing comprehensive financial planning, writing books, and creating helpful research and learning content for the general public and other financial services professionals around the world.
+It is for these reasons that I am slightly nomadic while providing comprehensive financial planning services, writing books, developing helpful educational content for the public, and providing research and reporting services to fellow financial services professionals around the world.

 Committed to learning